ITALY

 One of the most essential tips for travel to Italy is mastering its public transportation system.
 Italy has an extensive and efficient rail network, making trains one of the best ways to get around the country.
 Trenitalia and Italo are the two main train services, and both offer high-speed trains connecting major cities such as Rome, Florence, Venice, and Milan.
 Train travel is quick, reliable, and offers a more scenic way to explore Italy.

 If you’re planning on traveling between cities, consider purchasing train tickets in advance for better rates, especially on high-speed routes.
 For local transportation within cities, Italy offers a range of options including buses, trams, and metros.
-Rome, Milan, and Naples all have extensive metro systems that are easy to navigate.
+In smaller towns, buses and taxis are more common.

 5. Respect Italian Dining Etiquette